 In 1913, a presidential commission was formed to assess the need for vocational training throughout the United States.
 One of the results of this commission was the 1917 Smith-Hughes Act, which, among other things, initiated new compulsory education requirements for school-aged children and provided federal funding for vocational schools and coursework, in particular in agriculture.
 In Los Angeles, specialized vocational training had been available as early as 1905, with Polytechnic High School.
-Throughout the early part of the twentieth century, technical schools offered specialized coursework, such as commercial courses at Polytechnic, industrial and household arts at the Manual Arts High Schools, and agriculture at Gardena High School.

-The state law that emerged from the Smith-Hughes Act required that all working children between the ages of 14 and 18 attend a minimum of 144 hours of class instruction per year.
-In 1920, in response, Los Angeles public schools launched a program in part-time education, making use of "a large number of rented locations."
-In 1926, Los Angeles's largest part-time high school-aptly named the Part-Time High School-became Metropolitan High School (located at 234 W. Venice Boulevard in Los Angeles, the campus became the Los Angeles Metropolitan Junior College in 1950).
+Throughout the early part of the twentieth century, technical schools offered specialized coursework, such as commercial courses at Polytechnic, industrial and household arts at the Manual Arts High Schools, and agriculture at Gardena High School.60 year.61 In 1920, in response, Los Angeles public schools launched a program in part-time education, making use of "a large number of rented locations."62 In 1926, Los Angeles's largest part-time high school-aptly named the Part-Time High School-became Metropolitan High School (located at 234 W. Venice Boulevard in Los Angeles, the campus became the Los Angeles Metropolitan Junior College in 1950).